jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 **Q: Are these containers currently supported on Windows?**

-**A:** The Cognitive Services containers are Linux containers, however there is some support for Linux containers on Windows.
+**A:** The Cognitive Research Technologies containers are Linux containers, however there is some support for Linux containers on Windows.
 For more information about Linux containers on Windows, see [Docker documentation](https://blog.docker.com/2017/09/preview-linux-containers-on-windows/).

 **Q: How do I discover the containers?**

-**A:** Cognitive Services containers are available in various locations, such as the Azure portal, Docker hub, and Azure container registries.
+**A:** Cognitive Research Technologies containers are available in various locations, such as the Azure portal, Docker hub, and Azure container registries.
 For the most recent container locations, refer to [container repositories and images](../cognitive-services-container-support.md#container-repositories-and-images).

-**Q: How does Cognitive Services containers compare to AWS and Google offerings?**
+**Q: How does Cognitive Research Technologies containers compare to AWS and Google offerings?**

 **A:** Microsoft is first cloud provider to move their pre-trained AI models in containers with simple billing per transaction as though customers are using a cloud service.
 Microsoft believes a hybrid cloud gives customers more choice.

 **Q: What compliance certifications do containers have?**

-**A:** Cognitive services containers do not have any compliance certifications
+**A:** Cognitive Research Technologies containers do not have any compliance certifications

-**Q: What regions are Cognitive Services containers available in?**
+**Q: What regions are Cognitive Research Technologies containers available in?**

 **A:** Containers can be run anywhere in any region however they need a key and to call back to Azure for metering.
 All supported regions for the Cloud Service are supported for the containers metering call.